alphagov/jquery-link-annotator/README.md

+# DEPRECATED

+This repository is no longer maintained.

 # Introduction

 This is a JQuery plugin for annotating links in a web app that is incomplete or undergoing development.